Zeninari/Simple-TCU-Presence-Maker/README.md

 By default, **TCU Status** downloads the required Tesseract OCR models into a **temporary embedded folder** each time it runs.
 This keeps the program lightweight — but the downloaded files are deleted when you close the bot.

-If you’d like to **keep the OCR data permanently** (to avoid redownloading or work offline), you can set up a persistent folder.
+If you’d like to **keep the OCR data permanently** (to avoid redownloading), you can set up a persistent folder.
 To do this, copy the `Tesseract-OCR` folder from the **source** and place it next to the executable.

 Your directory should look like this: